-In short, the difference between COPD and emphysema is that emphysema is a part of COPD.
-While COPD is the overarching umbrella term for a group of diseases that damages your lungs and causes increasing breathlessness, emphysema is one of the diseases that falls under that umbrella.
+In short, COPD is the overarching umbrella term for a group of diseases that damages your lungs and causes increasing breathlessness, emphysema is one of the diseases that falls under that umbrella.
 If you have emphysema, you also have COPD; however, a COPD diagnosis might not include emphysema.

 COPD Emphysema Symptoms

-Each of these symptoms will worsen with time, so catching and treating them as early as possible is key to successful treatment.
+Symptoms tend to worsen over time, especially if a person continues their exposure to smoke or other irritants, so catching and treating them as early as possible is key to successful treatment.

 How to Improve Your COPD Emphysema Symptoms

 If your doctor recommends oxygen therapy, there are a number of delivery systems available.
-However, portable oxygen concentrators, like those from Inogen, allow you to receive your oxygen treatments at home or on the go, without any changes required in your gear or delivery system.
+However, portable oxygen concentrators, like those from Inogen, allow you to receive your oxygen treatments at home or on the go.
 As long as your battery is charged or you have power access, you will have an endless supply of supplemental oxygen.
-Even better, our portable oxygen concentrators weigh between 2.8 and 4.8 pounds, so you can easily bring them with you for oxygen anytime, anywhere.
-Talk to your doctor about whether a portable oxygen concentrator is right for treating your COPD and emphysema symptoms, and contact Inogen today to find out more about how our products can improve your quality of life.
+Even better, our portable oxygen concentrators weigh between 2.8 and 4.8 pounds and are designed for your on-the-go lifestyle.
+Talk to your doctor about whether a portable oxygen concentrator is right for treating your COPD and emphysema symptoms, and contact Inogen today to find out more about how our products can provide a lightweight option for portable oxygen.

 Unfortunately, there is no cure for emphysema and you cannot reverse existing lung damage.
 Your lung damage and your symptoms will continue to worsen without treatment.
 However, there are many treatments that can help treat and improve symptoms, slow the progression of your disease and prevent additional lung damage.
 Depending on the severity of your emphysema, your doctor may suggest medications, oxygen therapy, pulmonary rehabilitation, diet and lifestyle changes or even surgery to help treat your disease.
 If you have emphysema, talk to your doctor about the best course of treatment for your COPD emphysema symptoms.

 Your life expectancy with emphysema depends on a number of different factors, but smoking is the number one factor.
 If you do not quit smoking, your emphysema (and any associated lung damage) will continue to progress and your symptoms will worsen.
 Continuing to smoke can shorten your life expectancy by 10 years or more.
 After that, the stage of your emphysema makes a difference.
-People with mild emphysema who quit smoking have a normal life expectancy.
-If you are in later stages, your lifestyle choices make a difference.
-If you quit smoking and make healthy choices regarding diet, exercise and keeping up with your treatments, you will likely be able to maintain your quality of life for a long time.
-People with severe emphysema have a solid chance of surviving for at least five years.
+Quitting smoking before the age of 40 reduces the risk of dying from smoking-related disease by about 90%.
+Emphysema gets worse over time, and it affects everyone differently.
+That means there’s no way doctors can know for sure who long you can expect to live if you have it.
+Your doctor will use information about the stage of your disease to come up with the best treatment plan for your special case.

 Though it may surprise you, exercise is an essential part of maintaining your respiratory health, even with COPD and emphysema.
 Exercise helps improve your circulation, which can help with your body’s oxygenation.
 It also helps keep your lungs and airways as elastic as possible and in good shape, which ultimately helps you breathe easier.
 Talk to your doctor about what kind of moderate exercise is best for you, but generally speaking, a daily walk, swimming session or bike ride are great options.
 Stretching and resistance training are also helpful and can help keep your muscles as strong and flexible as possible.
 If you feel short of breath during regular exercise, talk to your doctor about what you should do to improve your endurance.
 You may need to adjust how you exercise or incorporate oxygen therapy into your exercise routine.

 Emphysema usually progresses slowly and the majority of patients do not notice the changes in their breathing.
-In many cases, patients may smoke a pack of cigarettes a day for 20 years before they experience symptoms.
 Some patients do experience a faster onset of symptoms, though that is less common.
 Generally speaking, the amount a patient currently smokes, their smoking history, their long-term exposure to lung irritants and their genetics, along with their overall health, plays a large part in how quickly the disease progresses.

 - “COPD versus Emphysema: What Are the Differences?”
 Medical News Today, MediLexicon International, www.medicalnewstoday.com/articles/314803.php.